leangjia/blender_docs/manual/editors/nla/properties_modifiers.rst

 Sync Length
    Causes the *Start* and *End Frames*, above, to be reset to the first and last keyframed frames of the Action.
-   The *Now* button causes the *Start* and *End Frames*, above, to be reset
+Now
-      to the first and last keyframed frames of the Action.
+   The *Now* button causes the *Start* and *End Frames*, above, to be reset to the first and last keyframed frames of the Action.

 Playback Scale
    Stretches strip, another way of increasing the *Strip Extents: End Frame*, above.